 One last useful specification here for portraits is the inclusion of an “S-Pen” stylus, which can be used to remotely trigger the camera shutter.
 That’s helpful for self-portraits and group-portraits, where you can frame from a distance.

 It goes without saying that Apple’s smartphones are incredibly popular.
-The latest flagship sees a 3x lens setup, with the main offering a 48 megapixel resolution.
-It’s available in two sizes, the standard Pro and the larger Pro Max, without sacrificing on camera quality if you opt for the smaller device.
+This flagship sees a 3x lens setup, with the main offering a 48 megapixel resolution.
+It’s available in two sizes, the standard Pro and the larger iPhone 15 Pro Max, without sacrificing on camera quality if you opt for the smaller device.
 This is something other manufacturers don’t offer, with smaller devices tending to come with a camera sacrifice of some sort.
-This may mean that the iPhone 14 Pro better suits those with smaller hands or who don’t want a cumbersome smartphone to fit in their pocket.
+This may mean that the iPhone 15 Pro better suits those with smaller hands or who don’t want a cumbersome smartphone to fit in their pocket.

 Critics of the iPhone often point to its relatively simple native camera app, with no Pro or Advanced mode available.
 However, you can shoot in Apple’s ProRAW format if you want some increased flexibility – though as with other smartphones, not in the Portrait mode.
 Again, shooting with the telephoto lens and raw switched on is a way to get around that somewhat.